-Apparently if you do get off and walk through the path it gets even worse, its so narrow between the glass back of the bus stops and the steel railings that two bikes can barely pass each other head-on.
+Apparently if you do get off and walk along the path through the bus interchange it gets even worse, it’s so narrow between the glass back of the bus stops and the steel railings that two bikes can barely pass each other head-on.
 How people on trikes, towing kids trailers or anyone with a larger than average amount of luggages is meant to cope is anybody’s guess.

 Perhaps the Huntingdale bus interchange debacle isn’t really LXRA’s doing, but it’s all part of the redevelopment of various sections of the Station Trail in order to comply with the oft-repeated statements of the “continuous bike path from Caulfield to Dandenong” that appear on every second piece of Level Crossing Project brochureware.

 They had a three month closure, they had months to design it prior to that, they knew that the old bike path ended at either side of the car park and forced riders through it, that it was dangerous for commuters, dangerous for anyone riding with children.
 They knew there were hundreds of people on foot going into the station or between buses and the station.
 What level of incompetence or malice is involved in making a worse piece of cycling infrastructure that funnels the cyclists straight into the bus interchange, then tells them to get off and walk?